SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_hspi_secondary/readme.md

   - [HSPI Secondary Data Flow:](#hspi-secondary-data-flow)

 ## About Example Code

-This example showcases the SoC clock configuration and HSPI secondary initialization with GPDMA, ensuring smooth communication with the SPI primary  and efficient callback management for HSPI operations.
+This example showcases the use of the HSPI secondary interface with GPDMA, providing reliable communication with an SPI primary device and efficient management of HSPI operation callbacks.

 ## Prerequisites/Setup Requirements

 ### Hardware Requirements

 - Windows PC
-- Silicon Labs Si917 Evaluation Kit [WPK(BRD4002) + BRD4338A / BRD4342A / BRD4343A ]
+- Silicon Labs Si917 Evaluation Kit [WPK(BRD4002) + BRD4338A / BRD4342A / BRD4343A]
 - An external SPI Primary device.

 ### Software Requirements